 Adding to the confusion is that some of the old names in other languages called it a “mushroom.”
 When those terms were translated into English, “kombucha mushroom” became a catchy name for the culture.

 Due to kombucha’s powerful detoxifying properties, dire warnings to avoid even a few seconds of metal-to-kombucha contact are overblown.
 Brief contact with something like a strainer or a pair of scissors will not lead to a toxic SCOBY or tainted brew.
-However, the only type of metal that is safe for actually brewing kombucha is stainless steel, 304 grade or better, to prevent leaching potentially harmful contaminants into the brew.
-(See page 76 for more information.)
+However, kombucha really should not be brewed in anything but glass.
+Brewing in stainless steel bowls is a risk for leeching carcinogenic nickel into the brew.

 The issues are the same as with refrigeration; only this time the bacteria and yeast are too weak from dehydration to protect against mold.
 If the culture is deprived of the protective pH of the starter liquid, which kills harmful organisms on contact, it becomes vulnerable to mold, and the bacteria in kombucha do not perform well after dehydration.
 Additionally, it can take up to six weeks to rehydrate a dried-out culture before attempting the first batch.
 No point in wasting the time for a likely-to-fail experience.